crowegian/AMR_ML/README.md

 # Libraries and Modules needed to run the project
-All cope is implemented in python and R, and requies the use of jupternotebooks.
-The machine learning pipeline requires numpy, pandas, and sk-learn in order to run correctly.
+All code is implemented in python and R. The machine learning pipeline requires numpy, pandas, and sk-learn in order to run correctly.
 The feature engineering pipeline requires the libraries tidyverse, reshape2, devtools, treeWAS, and caret.
 Installation for treeWAS is a bit special but code ahs been provided to download and install the git repository.
 Please see the README.md file in  `src/featureEngineering` for a detailed explanation of the files for that part of the pipeline.

 # Running the pipeline